 Students are expected to be fully present and engaged in each class activities and discussions.
-If a student must miss a class, it is the student's responsibility to catch up on discussions, notes and other information through other classmates and/or D2L.
+If a student must miss a class, it is the student's responsibility to catch up on discussions, notes, and other information through other classmates and/or D2L.
 All class PowerPoints, videos, reading and other material will be posted on D2L.
 If classes are conducted virtually, Zoom sessions will be recorded when appropriate for lecture material but some class discussion may not be recorded due to confidentiality concerns of other students.
+Please refer to the UCalgary calendar for more information on attendance and supporting documentation and the use of a statutory declaration.